jefrihillon/panModelScanner/README.md

    ```

 ### Option 4: Docker Installation
 With Docker installed, you can build and run the application using either the Dockerfile directly or docker-compose.
+Simply update the key environment variables in Dockerfile and run 'docker compose up -d'.

 ## Usage